 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Risperidone should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving risperidone.
+risperidone should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting risperidone.

 Is there anything else I need to know about this medicine?

 Do not stop giving risperidone suddenly, as your child may get withdrawal effects and feel unwell.
 If you or your child wants to stop taking risperidone, discuss this with your doctor.
 They will explain how to reduce the dose bit by bit.

 Do not change the dose of risperidone that you give your child without discussing this with your doctor.